pswu11/pswu11/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as Developer Relations at Jina AI, we are building an open source search framework for neural search problems!
-Before this, I used to work as business developer and financial analyst for different tech companies
+Before this, I used to work in roles like business developer and financial analyst for different tech companies
 - 🌱 I’m currently learning software development fundamentals, with a focus on Go.
 - 👯 I’m looking to collaborate on whatever is fun to work on!
 - 💬 Ask me about business modelling, business analysis, operations finance, or technical marketing